softwarecreations/npm-automated-login-totp/README.md

 - 1.3.2 NPM added web browser login as the default, but now they accept OTP via commandline, so this project is better than ever now.

 ### 2FA basic explanation
 Real 2FA means that you authenticate from two separate devices that are running different operating systems.
-For example Windows/Linux/Mac as your first factor (password) and Android/IOS as your 2nd factor.
+For example Windows/Linux/Mac as your first factor (password) and YubiKey/Android/IOS as your 2nd factor.
 Your second factor could be TOTP, or email.
-But if you have a backup of your TOTP secret, or access to your email, or your email account's password on your computer then you're not practising 2FA.
-If your computer has access to your 2nd factor it's like adding a security gate over your front door, and then leaving the gate key under the mat.
+But if you have a backup of your TOTP secret, or access to your 2nd factor on your computer then you're not practising proper 2FA.
+It's like adding a security gate over your front door, and then leaving the gate key under the mat.

-If you want to be as secire as possible (probably more secure than 99% of NPM users), then do proper 2FA.
+If you want to be as secure as possible (probably more secure than 99% of NPM users), then do proper 2FA.

 If you want to use this project and practice proper 2FA, then use it with a YubiKey, where you create the secret on your YubiKey from a separate clean computer.